ftrmrkt/tikolakin.github.io/_posts/2014-02-20-fb-php-webdriver.md

 -----------------------------------

-Ensure Curl is installed on your server computer, without this you will get an error,
+Ensure Curl is installed on your server computer, without this you will get an error

 -----------------------------------
     Fatal error: Call to a member function close() on a non-object

 -----------------------------------

 To switch Curl on, go to your __php.ini__ file and ensure that __extension=php_curl.dll__ is uncommented.
 Restart the webserver.